DavidWidjaja-137/finance_tracker/readme.md

 A simple finance tracker for personal savings, investments, and expenditures.

 ## Features in Development
-- generalize the logic for multiple users wooooooooo
+- generalize the logic for multiple users

-each user should have a different set of everything. accounts, transactions, categories, types, maps. however, the transactions, categories, types and maps should be shared among
+---

+neither:
+- users should not be allowed to add new account types. only superusers and admin can do that.

+---

+transaction categories and transaction types: how to handle?
+- these are not tied to any option-specific code, so users can handle it more easily
+- but, sensible defaults should be enabled universally for each user account

+same TransactionCategory and TransactionType tables.
+- add a nullable user foreign key. defaults are null, but when a user adds a new TransactionCategory or TransactionType, it is assigned under their name.
+Users can only filter for default records and the records attached to their name.

+---

+transactions and transaction maps should be wholly unique for each user.
+- add a user foreign key, make it non-nullable if possible.

 ## Potential Features